-- Multimaster Authentication & Multimaster replication (the ability to access and modify AD DS from multiple
+- Multimaster Authentication & Multimaster replication (the ability to access and modify AD DS from multiple points of administration)

 Directory Service – A directory service is a hierarchical arrangement of objects which are structured in a way that makes access easy.
 However, functioning as a locator service is not AD’s exclusive purpose.
 It also helps organizations have a central administration over all the activities carried out in their networks.
 Essentially a Network Directory Service: